uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 # In-app messaging (technical implementation)

-All forms of in-app messages (notifications, mascot announcements, popup announcements, etc.) share a single data model.
+Notifications and Announcements (notifications, mascot announcements, popup announcements, etc.) share a single data model.
 They depend on a
 JSON feed containing certain attributes and flags.
 See the [configuraton](configuration.md) doc for information about how to point uportal-app-framework to your desired feed.

+Widget messaging is based on JSON input configured in a [widget's configuration](make-a-widget.md).

 ## Example message